jdelles/currentz/README.md

 # Currentz

-**Currentz** is a modern personal finance app inspired by classics like Microsoft Money — rebuilt with today's tools.
+**Currentz** is a modern personal finance app.
 Its primary focus is **cash flow**: helping you see not just where your money went, but where it’s going.

 ---